-AASB 9 Financial Instruments - This standard retains but simplifies the mixed measurement model and establishes two primary measurement categories for financial assets; amortised cost and fair value.
-This standard is mandatory for the Credit Union's 2016 consolidated financial statements.
-The Group does not plan to adopt this standard early and the extent of the impact has not been determined.
+• AASB 9 Financial Instruments - This standard retains but simplifies the mixed measurement model and establishes two primary measurement categories for financial assets; amortised cost and fair value.
+This standard is mandatory for the Credit Union's 2018 financial statements.
+The Credit Union does not plan to adopt this standard early and the extent of the impact has not been determined.